 Remember to check this with your attorney and state board before adding any of the above with your fee to your documentation.

-One other special consideration is what you will charge if these kinds of requests interrupt a vacation or personal time.
+TIP: One other special consideration is what you will charge if these kinds of requests interrupt a vacation or personal time.

 Final Thoughts and Support

-In closing, outside of each state's fees regarding what a clinician may charge for client file preparation, you must decide as the person in charge of your practice what are fair and reasonable fees for court prep, appearance, out of office time, and letter preparation fees.
+In closing, outside of each state's fees regarding what a clinician may charge for client file preparation, you must decide as the professional in charge of your practice what are fair and reasonable fees for court prep, appearance, out of office time, and letter preparation fees.

 Four final and important reminders when preparing any documents, court related requests, or returning phone calls when working with a client: